Adithya6337/devops/README.md

 # devops
-it is creating for practicing purpose
+ creating for practicing purpose edit the file